 Beyond circular manufacturing, how might we consider innovations that support circularity in service models and reuse as well?

-3. Designers will flock toward transparency, especially around sustainability and product attributes.
+3. Designers will flock toward transparency and product attributes.

 As we anticipated in our 10 bold predictions for 2022, what was once incredibly complicated to execute — greater sustainability — will finally be made possible because of a convergence of two forces: One, designers and clients are demanding it, and two, we’ve finally reached the moment where technology can enable the platforms necessary.
 We’re seeing a slew of new business models emerge to support specifying from circular sources, transparency around lead times, and the ability to validate and measure product choices through carbon footprint calculations.

 In a recent podcast interview, Jennifer Gumpert, EVP of business operations at material insights company Material ConneXion, identified transparency as a key theme for the future.
 She explained that transparency can be measured throughout the entire design process: “through the materials you are using, the way you are obtaining those materials, the labor you are using to manufacture.”
 Gumpert also noted that tolerance for greenwashing has dropped significantly: “There was a period of time where there was a lack of knowledge and understanding, an ignorance, around what green and sustainability really meant . . . and that pendulum has swung dramatically the other way.”